-candidate for Blue Mountains Council, ward 1
+Councillor for Blue Mountains Council, ward 1

-I have been part of the Blue Mountains community for nearly 30 years, 5 years in Katoomba.
-I have taught ethics in primary schools and trained volunteer teachers and am involved in Landcare.
-I have been an activist all my adult life marching in Reclaim the Night and Anzac Day protests, for recognition of Aboriginal sovereignty and protesting at Roxby Downs and Pine Gap as well as for environment and climate change actions.
+I have been part of the Blue Mountains community for nearly 30 years, 5 years in Katoomba on the sovereign lands of the Darug and Gundungurra people.
+I have taught ethics in primary schools and trained volunteer teachers.
+I am involved in Landcare and have been an activist all my life marching in Reclaim the Night and Reconciliation for recognition of Aboriginal sovereignty and protesting at Roxby Downs and Pine Gap as well as for environment and climate change actions.